 New York State Comptroller Thomas P. DiNapoli announced today the following audits have been issued:

-State Education Department: Upstate Cerebral Palsy (UCP), Compliance with the Reimbursable Cost Manual (2014-S-71)
+State Education Department (SED): United Cerebral Palsy Association of the Rochester Area, Inc. Compliance With the Reimbursable Cost Manual (2014-S-75)